RetroPie/RetroPie-Docs/docs/The-gpSP-Emulator.md

 ###Current Version

 Apparently as of the latest version, the method above works fine, except that the file locations have moved.
-The emulators themselves have been moved to "/opt/retropi/emulators".
-To configure your input, simply do "cd /opt/retropi/emulators/gpsp", and then run the program with "./gpsp".
+The emulators themselves have been moved to `/opt/retropi/emulators`.
+To configure your input, simply do `cd /opt/retropi/emulators/gpsp`, and then run the program with `./gpsp`.
 It will mention something about no game loaded and on the bottom says to press B or Select to return; use a keyboard to press Backspace.
 This will come up with a menu that you can use the arrow keys on a keyboard to navigate.

 Move down to "Configure gamepad input" if you want to configure gamepad input, or use the a simular message for configuring the keyboard.
 In the new menu, use the arrow keys to highlight a line and press Enter on the keyboard.
 It will wait for a button to be pressed and will map that button to the virtual button in the emulator.
 After it finds the button, move to the next line and repeat.
 When done, simply select "Back" at the bottom of the menu and then "Exit gpSP" to save the settings.